Loading Results

 OBRE (Outpatient Based Residency Experience)

-This block is completed in your PL-2 year.
-This popular rotation provides an immersion experience in primary care pediatrics in a community setting.
+This popular rotation provides an immersion experience in outpatient primary care pediatrics in a community setting.
 Residents work with one of our providers in the Rainbow Care Network to learn about topics such as ambulatory pediatric care, billing and coding, telephone triage, practice management, and the basics of health insurance.
 Residents are able to compare their experiences in the community with those in their own continuity clinic and see how medicine is practiced in different settings and with different patient populations.
-PL-3 residents can also elect to have their longitudinal continuity clinic experience to be in an OBRE clinic in combination with the continuity clinic at Rainbow’s main campus.

 Subspecialty Rotations (Electives and Individualized Curriculum)

-During each of the three years, residents have several blocks to explore pediatric subspecialties of their choosing.
+During each of the three years, residents have many blocks to explore pediatric subspecialties of their choosing, and tailor their educational experience toward their individual career goals.
 A list of available electives at UH Rainbow Babies & Children’s Hospital is below; however, residents may also design their own electives, with the help of a faculty mentor and program directors.

 • Allergy-Immunology